oliviawestmacottssw/SSW.Rules.Content/rules/do-you-set-design-guidelines-for-your-company/rule.md

 ---

 The start point of your branding is the logo.
 From there everything the company produces or owns should "feel" like it comes from your company.
 When you walk by a pile of documents on a desk, you should recognize that it's from your company.
-It's not just plonking the logo everywhere.
+It's not just plonking the logo everywhere.​

 These are things to keep in mind for good branding: